 Forge a career in the music industry by studying the popular music major where you will produce, record, perform and market popular music.
 You will integrate music and lyrics to create songs in a popular music style and apply the theory and history of popular music to your practice.
 In the popular music major you will gain an understanding of the creative industries and arts business in Australia and overseas and contextualise the process and place of contemporary indigenous arts within the international and Australian cultural industries.
 You will gain practical skills by taking a leadership role in an artistic production while collaborating with other artists.
 The Popular Music major is available to study at our Cairns campus.

 Expand your talents in the visual arts by undertaking the visual arts major in the Bachelor of Creative Arts.
 Study on campus in Rockhampton and refine your skills and knowledge in drawing fundamentals and contemporary art practices.
-More information on this visual arts major is available in the handbook.

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.